 Respiration is the process by which cells gain chemical energy by consuming oxygen and releasing carbon dioxide.
-The respiration of plant cells involves oxygen and carbon dioxide, just like that of animal cells.
+The respiration in plants involves oxygen and carbon dioxide, just like animal cells.
 Since plants do not have specific organs that allow for gas exchange, every part of the plant, including its roots and stems, performs breathing.
 Respiration and breathing occur through lenticels in hard and woody stems.
 In all trees, there are tiny pores, known as lenticels, found on the bark.

-Therefore, we may conclude from the equation above that respiration causes carbon dioxide to be released and oxygen to be consumed.
+Therefore, it may conclude from the equation above that respiration causes carbon dioxide to be released and oxygen to be consumed.

 Plants "breathe" in the sense that they are capable of exchanging gases with the environment.